WorkLattice: Structural Execution Visibility for Strategy that Actually Works

 Why is WorkLattice Useful

-When decision pathways are fragmented, responsibilities overlap, or escalation cannot reach resolution points, the organisation behaves according to those structural constraints regardless of intent.
+When decision pathways are fragmented, responsibilities overlap without resolution logic, or escalation cannot reach a point with actual authority, the organisation behaves according to those structural constraints regardless of intent or effort.

 an abstract image of a network of dots